-The pancreas is an elongated, tapered gland that secretes digestive enzymes and hormones (including insulin) into the ducts that lead to our intestine and aid in digestion.
-Pancreatitis is characterized by inflammation and necrosis of the tissue of the pancreas, and may be either acute or chronic.
+The pancreas aids in digestion.
+It's an elongated, tapered gland that secretes digestive enzymes and hormones (including insulin) into the ducts that lead to the intestine.
+Pancreatitis is characterized by inflammation and necrosis of pancreatic tissues.
+It may be either acute or chronic.

-Acute pancreatitis is often caused by alcohol abuse or gallstones — in about 80% of the cases.
+Acute pancreatitis is often caused by alcohol abuse or gallstones (in about 80% of cases).
 It typically occurs in discrete episodes or attacks, followed by recovery.
 Acute attacks can cause severe damage to the pancreas.
 Most episodes of acute pancreatitis are survived and the pancreas gland returns to its normal state.
-Acute pancreatitis can recur, and if the recurrences are frequent, will typically lead to chronic pancreatitis.
+Acute pancreatitis can recur, however, and if the recurrences are frequent, will typically lead to chronic pancreatitis.

-Chronic pancreatitis is usually a result of obstruction to the drainage of pancreatic enzymes via the pancreatic ducts into the intestines, and is caused by persistent inflammation of the pancreas.
+Chronic pancreatitis is usually the result of obstruction to the drainage of pancreatic enzymes via the pancreatic ducts into the intestines.
+It's caused by persistent inflammation of the pancreas.
 The common causes are cystic fibrosis (in children) and alcohol abuse (in adults).
-Hemochromatosis, hyperlipidemia or a tumor obstructing the pancreatic duct may also cause chronic pancreatitis.
-In chronic pancreatitis, the pancreas is irreversibly damaged, and a process known as fibrosis (or scarring) leads to a gradual deterioration of the pancreatic function.
+Other potential causes include hemochromatosis, hyperlipidemia, or a tumor obstructing the pancreatic duct.
+In chronic pancreatitis, the pancreas is irreversibly damaged and a process known as fibrosis (or scarring) leads to a gradual deterioration of the pancreatic function.
 This destruction leads to malnutrition, and often to diabetes mellitus, due to the lack of insulin production.

 There is no specific treatment for pancreatitis, but identification and removal of the cause is the cornerstone of addressing the issue.
-Surgical treatment may take the form of restoring normal pancreatic function or correction of an associated biliary tract disorder, but in advanced stages of the disease, damage to the pancreas is often too great to reduce the effectiveness of any operative procedure.
+Surgical treatment may take the form of restoring normal pancreatic function or correction of an associated biliary tract disorder.
+However, in advanced stages of the disease, damage to the pancreas is often too great, reducing the effectiveness of any operative procedure.

-The primary questions to be asked of a proposed insured that presents with a history of pancreatitis are:
+Here are the primary questions to be asked of a proposed insured who presents with a history of pancreatitis:

 - When was it first diagnosed?...and is there a known cause?